railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_payroll.rst

     Sequence plays a major role in the calculation and appearance of payslip lines.
 For example, a sequence defined on a rule calculating the Gross should always be greater than the sequence's given on Allowance's rules, else it won't be considered in the calculation of Gross value.

 - *Active* : If **False**, it will allow you to hide the salary rule without removing it.
-- *Appears on Payslip* : If **False** it won't appear on the payslip but will be considered in the calculation.
+- *Appears on Payslip* : If **False**, it won't appear on the payslip but will be considered in the calculation.

 - *Condition Based on* : Consider a rule on the basis of some condition.
 1. ``Always True`` : As the name implies the condition is always True and hence rule will always be considered in the Payslip calculation.